DataDog/documentation/content/en/account_management/org_settings/ip_allowlist.md

 1. Click the **Add IP** button at the top right of the page.
 1. Enter a valid IP address or CIDR range.
-1. Optionally, add a note, for example, to remind yourself why you are allowing access to or blocking certain addresses.
+1. Optionally, add a note, for example, to remind yourself why you are allowing access to certain addresses.
 1. Click **Confirm**.

 ### Edit IP addresses or CIDR ranges